What is a C-61/D-59 Hydroseeding Contractor?

 4) C-61 / D-Limited Specialty classes

 Each category of license except the D-Limited Specialty license class requires that you pass a TRADE exam.
 C-61 Classification licenses do not have trade portions.
 You must only pass a LAW exam.
-The exam is:

 The Law Examination is divided into eight major sections: